-Our Community of Practice (CoP) strives to create supportive communities in Ontario where adults enjoy quality of life and maintain their independence through the prevention of falls.
+Our Community of Practice (CoP) strives to create supportive communities where adults enjoy quality of life and maintain their independence through the prevention of falls.
 We support our members to build capacity in the prevention of falls and fall-related injuries.

 A CoP is a group of people who come together to exchange information on a topic.
 We bring together practitioners, caregivers, researchers, older adult groups and policy planners working for the health and care of older adults.
 Community members make a commitment to support and learn from one another and to develop new knowledge to advance the field of practice.

 - Education and training on fall prevention

 - Sharing evidence-based resources and information

 - Access to research evidence through a skilled Information Specialist

 - Partnership building